 “Send the army if necessary, but do something”

 “From Dubai, those people give orders to murderers who come from the Netherlands.
-There is nothing you can do about it from Antwerp,” Antwerp mayor Bart De Wever (N-VA) responds to the drug violence in his city at ATV.
+There is nothing you can do regarding it from Antwerp,” Antwerp mayor Bart De Wever (N-VA) responds to the drug violence in his city at ATV.
 He urgently asks for more resources from the federal judicial police to be deployed for Antwerp.
 “For years I have been begging for these criminals to stop before it gets worse.
 And then a child has to die before there is a real reaction for the first time.”

-The reaction comes a day after an eleven-year-old girl died in a shooting incident in Merksem.
+The reaction comes a day following an eleven-year-old girl died in a shooting incident in Merksem.
 There was fire at the garage door, but there was a living space behind it.
 The girl died from the fatal impact of a bullet, the autopsy report confirms on Tuesday.
 Although, according to the public prosecutor’s office, the family is not itself involved in drug trafficking, according to De Wever there are indications that the shooting can be linked to settlements in the drug environment.

 Army to port